-Since the arrival of the entire group of AYF students requires preparation and coordination, dorm rooms will not be available prior to September 3.
-If you arrive in Freiburg before that date, you will need to find accommodations elsewhere, such as the youth hostel (Jugendherberge).
+Since the arrival of the entire group of AYF students requires preparation and coordination, dorm rooms will not be available prior to September 1.
+If you arrive in Freiburg before that date, you will need to find accommodations elsewhere, such as a hostel.
 Hotels are more expensive.
 Here are some suggestions: